1alexvash-work/astro-project/README.md

 yarn
 ```

-Create a `.env.local` file in the root of the project and your secret OpenAI API key like so:
+Create a `.env.local` file in the root of the project and add your secret OpenAI API key like so:

 ```bash
 GPT_API_KEY=sk-proj-XXXXXXXXXXXXXXXX